wrench-project/workflow-simulator-for-calibration/README.md

 ./calibration/calibrate.py --config calibration/config.json --iter 10
 ```

-If you want to calibrate multiple for multiple workflows on $20$ cores, you can specify a list of workflows (which will override the workflow specified `data/sample_input.json`):
+If you want to calibrate multiple for multiple workflows using $20$ cores on your machine, you can specify a list of workflows (which will override the workflow specified `data/sample_input.json`):

 ```bash
 ./calibration/calibrate.py --config calibration/config.json --workflows seismology.json genome-250-50-10-0.json --iter 200 --cores 20